-This phone has been factory refurbished and has been through a strict testing process.
-It attracts 0% interest free if purchased on a plan.
+Kogan is selling Apple refurbished phones at a fraction of the price of a new one with an attractive 12 month warranty included.
+Kogan’s iPhones have been factory refurbished and through the sort of strict testing process we describe above.
+Kogan refurbs attract 0% interest free if purchased on a plan.
 Each phone comes with a Kogan Mobile SIM at no extra charge.
 Any replacement parts are genuine.
 It is sent in a new box.

 When you buy a pre-owned iPhone from Kogan you can expect to receive a phone in excellent working order.
 As it is a second hand product there may be some cosmetic imperfections, like marks or scratches.

 Refurbished phones can be good value and a substantial component of the best cost savings you’ll get on your total cost of ownership.
 A balance view of them would suggest that they represent a slightly bigger risk than a brand new device.
 Close attention to the warranty you’re offered and the brand you’re buying them from should reduce the probability of a problem.